jlind23/jlind23/README.md

 ### Hi there!
 My name is Julien and i am developer deeply passionate about CI/CD and software craftmanship practices.

 - 📫 How to reach me: vj.lind@gmail.com.
 You can ping me at any time, i will do my best to shortly answer.
-- 🔭 I’m currently working on two things
+- 🔭 I’m currently working on Elastic Agent open source software

 &#8594; Currently Director.
-Software Engineering inside Elastic observability org with the goal of Developing the integration ecosystem.
+Software Engineering inside Elastic Platform org with the goal of developing our Ingestion stragey.
+I am leading engineering teams for Elastic Agent, Beats and Fleet.

 &#8594; Former Decathlon Cloud Platform Engineering leader with the aim of removing burdens on engineering teams and let them focus on business added functionalities